Generating boundary condition files from raw data#

 Principles#

-The supported raw inputs are the ones supported by the various available plugins for the boundary conditions, which are found in datastreams of type Field (see also cheat-sheet).
+Supported raw inputs are those handled by the available plugins for boundary conditions, found under datastreams of type Field (see also the cheat-sheet).

-To specify different input sources for the various species at the boundaries,
+To specify different input sources for different boundary species,

-these species must be listed as parameters of inicond
+list these species as parameters of inicond, latcond, and topcond

 ACTIVE_SPECIES.

-along the name, type and version of the plugin chosen to deal with the raw files, the information relative to the chosen plugin, which is particular to each plugin and found in the plugin’s documentation.
+The name, type, and version of the plugin used to read the raw files, along with any plugin-specific arguments found in the plugin’s documentation.

-is specified, the CIF will do a bilinear regridding by default.if required, the recipe for building the transformation vertical_interpolation for the vertical interpolation.
-Same as above, if not specified, the default is linear
+regridis not specified, the CIF applies bilinear regridding by default.if required, the vertical_interpolation recipe for vertical interpolation.
+If not specified, linear interpolation is used by default.

 Examples#